opfuchs/quartz/content/Philosophy/Notebooks/Notebooks/Metaphilosophy.md

 ## Recommended

 * Gardner, Sebastian and Grist, Matthew eds.
 2015. *The Transcendental Turn*.
 Oxford University Press.
-* Pippin, Robert B. 2024. *The Culimation: Heidegger, German Idealism, and the Fate of Philosophy*.
+* Pippin, Robert B. 2024. *The Culmination: Heidegger, German Idealism, and the Fate of Philosophy*.
 Harvard University Press.
 * Somers-Hall, Henry.
 2022. *Judgement and Sense in Modern French Philosophy: A New Reading of Six Thinkers*.
 Cambridge University Press.

 ## Recommended with qualifications